Designing trust, transparency, and decision architecture for an AI agent that generates expert-facing recommendations.

 Both product forms share the same core functions — search, report upload, evidence display, action plan generation.
 The question is which function leads.
 Different emphasis produces different product positioning, different competitive dynamics, and different investor narratives.
 A search-led product enters OpenEvidence's category.
 An upload-led product defines a new one.

-The CEO approved user testing.
-I designed the test methodology, built both prototypes, and structured the evaluation to isolate the strategic variable from confounding factors.
+I designed the test methodology, built both prototypes, and structured the evaluation to isolate a single variable: which product architecture matches physician workflow.

 Defining the test variable: